gmelsby/boat-api/documentation.md

 |---|---|---|---|
 |id|id of the user. "sub" property of user JWT.|string| Created upon first user login.|
 |email|email address of the user|string| Created upon first user login.|
+Users identify themselves when attempting to modify protected resources by setting the "Authorization" header of their requests to a Bearer token containing a JWT that can be acquired through account creation and login at the application URL through a web browser.

 \newpage